w3f/polkadot-wiki-old/docs/polkadot/learn/governance.md

 #### Public Referenda

 Proposals for referenda may be submitted by anyone, however they do not automatically get voted upon.
 When submitted, the proposer stakes a deposit (any size above a fixed minimum, probably set at around $50 on Polkadot) and the proposal enters a queue.
-While a proposal is in the queue, anybody may "second" it any number of times by placing a deposit of the same size behind the initial deposit.
+While a proposal is in the queue, anybody may "second" it any number of times by placing a deposit of at least the same size behind the initial deposit.

 At a fixed interval, the item in the queue with the most stake associated with it is removed, all deposits are returned and a referendum takes place on it with each depositor being registered as voting in approval.